Wall St. slips as Turkey's currency worries hurt bank stocks

 (Reuters) - U.S. stock indexes fell on Monday as a plummeting Turkish lira weighed on shares of big U.S. lenders, but losses on the Nasdaq were limited by high-flying companies such as Apple and Amazon that hit record highs.

-The financials .SPSY slipped 0.63 percent as U.S. bank stocks, like its European counterparts, bore the brunt of investor worries over exposure to Turkey’s crisis.
+The financials slipped 0.63 percent as U.S. bank stocks, like its European counterparts, bore the brunt of investor worries over exposure to Turkey’s crisis.

-Shares of Citigroup (C.N), Bank of America (BAC.N), Wells Fargo (WFC.N) and JP Morgan (JPM.N) were down between 0.7 percent and 1 percent.
+Shares of Citigroup, Bank of America, Wells Fargo and JP Morgan were down between 0.7 percent and 1 percent.

-The lira TRY= has tumbled more than 40 percent reut.rs/2vFv6Ue against the dollar this year on worries over President Tayyip Erdogan's increasing control over the economy and deteriorating relations with the United States.
+The lira has tumbled more than 40 percent reut.rs/2vFv6Ue against the dollar this year on worries over President Tayyip Erdogan's increasing control over the economy and deteriorating relations with the United States.

 “While the Turkish lira does not pose a direct threat to the United States, it can temporarily impact sentiment and tip the investor to being risk-off,” said Dave Donabedian, chief investment officer of CIBC Private Wealth Management in Atlanta.